Workshops

 Don’t forget to check if you need to register for the workshop(s) of your choice.
 For some of the workshops, there is a maximum of people who can join.
 You can register for the workshops until 9.00 in the morning of the day of the workshop.
 Registration opens soon.

-The workshops are in different locations: the open stage, the theatre, the ballet room, the music room and different rooms in the school building close to the festival.
+The workshops are in different locations: the open stage, the theatre, the ballet room, the music room, and different rooms in the school building close to the festival: the aula, gym hall, and classroom 5a and 5c.
+The school building is located at Stationsstraat 40, about 600m from the festival.

 Dance